Garifuna Tours

 Garifunas in TelaThe beginning of the formation process was in 1635, and believed to have been caused by the sinking of two Spanish ships loaded with black slaves who were being delivered to their buyers.
 In those days it was common for the Caliponan to give misleading directions, which lead them to the riverbanks where they disposed the ships from their shipments (gold, wine, and slaves) and killed all of the crewmembers.

-The Africans were anxious to establish friend links to avoid being sent back to their owners as slaves; therefore they soon adopted their customs and native language.
-Short after, they married the Caliponan women who gave birth to a whole new kind of siblings.
+The Africans were anxious to establish friend links to avoid being sent back to their owners as slaves; therefore they soon adopted their customs and native garifuna language.
+Shortly after, they married the Caliponan women who gave birth to a whole new kind of siblings.
 Their descendents preserved the height and skin color of their father, who on the contrary of the Caliponan were tall and corpulent.
 This new society (Garifuna) centered their family life in the sexual division of work as a base for their economic activities.

-Short after came the conquering of Barbados and Santa Lucia, and men, who could not accept the new rulers, accumulated goods and emigrated in canoes towards San Vicente (28 miles from Barbados).
+Shortly after came the conquering of Barbados and Santa Lucia, and men, who could not accept the new rulers, accumulated goods and emigrated in canoes towards San Vicente (28 miles from Barbados).
 These men, along with the Caliponan, then became such powerful allies in their war against conquerors, that they were considered an allied and independent group.

 In the XVII century, a drastic change occurred in the Vicentinian society.
 The black society had become the dominant group due to their geometric growth because of the immigration of refugees.
 The constant fighting for power and territorial disputes soon divided both sides.
 Garifunas forced the Caliponan to move to the Western part and they move to the Northwestern part of the island.
 Both groups tried to resolve their personal difficulties, because they were aware that an internal division would drive the conqueror's attention to them.